lmullen/lincolnmullen.com/source/_includes/workshops.md

+Kellen Funk and Lincoln Mullen, "Text Reuse for Digital Legal History."
+To be given at the American Society for Legal History, Toronto, Canada, October 27, 2016.

 Jason Heppler and Lincoln Mullen, "[R, Interactive Graphics, and Data Visualization for the Humanities](http://dhsi.org/courses.php)."
 To be given at Digital Humanities Summer Institute, University of Victoria, British Columbia, Canada, June 6--10, 2016.

 "[Data Visualization Workshop](http://lincolnmullen.com/projects/helsinki-workshop/)."
 Given at the University of Helsinki, Finland, December 16--18, 2015.